Section on Racial and Ethnic Minorities

 The Council Member whose surname comes second alphabetically will have the following committee assignments during their 3-year term on Council:

 Year 1: Chair of either the Joe Feagin Distinguished Undergraduate Student Paper Award Committee or the Distinguished Early Career Award Committee, whichever is offered that year

 Year 2: Chair, Oliver Cromwell Cox Book Award Committee

-Year 3: Member, Founder’s Award Committee; and ex-officio member of the SREM Publications Committee.
+Year 3: Member, Founder’s Award Committee; [Communications Coordinator from January 1 – August 31 (see below)] and ex-officio member of the SREM Publications Committee.